August 11, 2022

 With millions of active users, QuickBooks Online is the most popular business accounting tool in the world in 2022.
 As a result, some of our readers have asked for an article that addresses any CRM that integrates with QuickBooks.

 From Payroll to record-keeping to business taxes, QuickBooks can manage all aspects of a company's bookkeeping processes, but it's not exactly an all-in-one solution.

 QuickBooks doesn't come with any tools designed to help companies manage their customer relationships; for that, you'll need to use a customer relationship management (CRM) tool.
 Fortunately, QuickBooks knows this, and they have partnered with some of the best CRMs so that you can access your QuickBooks data from one convenient place.

 In this guide, we will go over six CRMs that integrate directly with QuickBooks in 2022.
 We will explain what each CRM is, what each one does, and answer some important questions about using integrations to extend the functionality of QuickBooks.

 Yes!
 QuickBooks integrates with a number of different CRM systems so that you can view and manage your QuickBooks financial data from directly within your existing CRM tools.
-This enables companies to quickly view customer sales and invoicing data, helps sales teams identify profitable leads, allows managers and support reps to view customer profiles and contact information, and much more.
+This enables companies to quickly view customer sales and invoicing data, helps sales teams identify profitable leads, allows managers and support reps to view customer profiles, contact information, use phone system for customer contact, and much more.